movingco/move-ts/README.md

 In a directory containing a `Move.toml`, run:

 ```
-move-idl-parse
+move-tsgen
 ```

-This will generate a series of JSON files in your `build/idls/` directory.
+This will generate a set of TypeScript files in your `build/ts/` directory.

 ## License